ICICIPruDirectG/ICICIPruDirectG.github.io/_posts/2023-05-25-embodiment-2-voice.markdown

 As of the time of writing, it's a bit disorganized, so I encourage you to read it beginning to end to make sure you can understand the whole process.
 The order of tabs in the "Training" UI matches the order in which you will need to proceed:

-1. "Prepare Dataset" - taking your vocie samples, splitting and transcribing them
+1. "Prepare Dataset" - taking your voice samples, splitting and transcribing them
 2. "Generate Configuration" - entering the training parameters
 3. "Run Training" - train and monitor metrics